 I do hope you find it useful and if you have any comments, something to add, your personal experiences or need to ask a question, then just pop that into the comments section at the end and I’ll get back to you as soon as I can.

 So, you may be asking yourself “what has your libido got to do with depression?”
 The answer is quite a lot actually; because they are interconnected by the changes in your hormone levels and personal circumstances.

-Now this may sound strange, but I always ask my clients about their libido.
-If the couple are happy and having regular intercourse, no further questions are needed and they should carry on enjoying themselves.
+Now, this may sound strange, but I always ask my clients about their libido.
+If the couple is happy and having regular intercourse, no further questions are needed and they should carry on enjoying themselves.
 If not, there will probably follow some very personal questions: